omarkhater/DB-design-for-ETL-with-ML/README.md

-# DB Design for ETL with ML
+# Database Design for Extract, Transform, Load (ETL) with Machine Learning.

-This repository contains the implementation of a database design intended for ETL (Extract, Transform, Load) processes enhanced by Machine Learning (ML) functionalities.
-The project is divided into two main directories: `db_management` for database scripts and operations, and `user_interface` for the web interface to interact with the database.
+This repository contains the implementation of a database design intended for ETL (Extract, Transform, Load) processes enhanced by Machine Learning (ML) solutions.
+This database application is designed for a fiction company specializing in providing Extract, Transform, and Load (ETL) solutions optimized by machine learning (ML) modeling techniques.
+Aimed at optimizing data processing workflows and enhancing predictive analytics for diverse materials data, the application facilitates the creation, tracking, and optimization of custom ML models and ETL scripts tailored to specific customer requirements.

+The project is divided into two main parts:
+- `db_management` for database scripts and operations
+- `user_interface` for the web interface to interact with the database.

+## Database Design Process
+---
+A comprehensive guide on the database design stages including the E/R diagram design, and the relation normalization process is described [here](https://drive.google.com/file/d/1-THvLR2ViUpZy5h0Gv7GB_l9wgXHYJtZ/view?usp=sharing)

 ## Project Structure
 ```